dsanson/slides/talks/iad.md

 ## Declaring makes the declarative

--   Ibn ʿAdī here makes the standard Aristotelian assumption that what makes a saying a declarative---the glue that binds words into a truth-apt representation---is the act of declaring.
+-   Ibn ʿAdī here makes the standard Aristotelian assumption that what makes a saying a declarative---the glue that binds words into truth-apt representations---is the act of declaring.

 -   For example, in *al Qiyas* V 236, Avicenna discusses the status of propositions that are parts of conditionals: